brodieaustin/poisoned-well-novel/poisoned-well.md

 There was no trace of the unruly and motley visitors that Manan had watched enter the tower earlier in the day.
 They were still motley, and smells mingled around them--smells of the field, of the woods, of the slaughterhouse, and the mine.
 But they were all silent and still, except for the sound of a cough that might break the silence from time to time.

 Only the master trained his eyes on her when she was brought into the room.
 Unused the heat inside, Manan felt drowsy and found it hard to focus.
 She wanted to curl up and sleep, but could feel all of the eyes set in the master's chairs looking her up and down--so many eyes, so many gazes, focusing their intense focus upon her.
-The shadowy man deposited her next to the large bearded man, who didn't seem so jolly and fun now.
+The shadowy man deposited her next to the large bearded man, who did not seem so jolly and fun now.

 But she snapped to attention when she saw the hunter bringing Ethne into the room.
 She seemed stronger and healthier now.
-She didn't need to be carried like a child.
+She did not need to be carried like a child.
 She seemed in awe of the assemblage of people.
 Had she ever seen so many people in the same room at one time before?
 The hunter passed her to the shadowy man who gently led her to the table in the center of the room.

 Ethne seemed wary of the table, but obviously she had come to trust the brothers enough to quell whatever doubts she might have.
 Quill stood by the table too.
 She seemed particularly relieved to see him.
 Manan felt small and lost when she realized how comfortable Ethne had become with them.
-After a few days, Ethne had already replaced her, didn't need her anymore.
+After a few days, Ethne had already replaced her, did not need her anymore.
 And why not?
 She had only known Manan for hardly any time at all.
 Were their bonds really that much stronger?

-She didn't see Manan in the crowd, but Manan studied Ethne intently.
-She wasn't wearing the dirty coverings anymore.
+She did not see Manan in the crowd, but Manan studied Ethne intently.
+She was not wearing the dirty coverings anymore.
 Instead, she wore a long gown, but it too shimmered with some kind of protective coating.
 Obviously they had learned not to put bare cloth against her burning skin.
 And she stood there, tall and alert in her new gown, waiting to do whatever she had been called here to do.

 On the basis of this transformation alone, Manan could have claimed some kind of success.
 Ethne seemed strong, even healthy.
-She didn't have the sick, withdrawn look that she had worn for much of her time with Manan.
+She did not have the sick, withdrawn look that she had worn for much of her time with Manan.
 Anger welled up inside Manan.
 While she was freezing in a cell in the snow, Ethne was befriending these captors.
 Maybe they would prove to be better than her other captors.
 With their roles reversed, Manan wondered if Ethne would rescue her, assuming that she even noticed.

 ***

 The shadowy man disappeared.
 When he came back to the room, he was wearing robes that were covered in the same design of eyes that decorated the master's chair.
 He carried in his hand something that looked like a thin sharp knife.
 When he passed by Manan she realized that the knife was really more like a long needle.
-As he crossed the room, the brothers began chanting in some language that Manan didn't understand.
+As he crossed the room, the brothers began chanting in some language that Manan did not understand.
 It may not have been a language at all, just some accumulation of sounds.

 From the seemingly random bits of chant, a rhythm emerged, punctuated by the sound of thumping staffs and spears that echoed in the hall.
 What began as a chaotic din, became orderly, predictable, and forceful.
 As if moved by that force, two brothers stepped from the crowd and led the master to the table, opposite Ethne.
 They stripped the master down to underclothes.
 Nearly naked like this, the master seemed even more frail and small than before.

 They helped the master up onto the table.
 The current of voices and thumping continued.
 The shadowy man who seemed to be acting like a priest, came around to the master.
 With the long needle, he probed the master's arm, pierced a vein.
 Another brother then brought a tube that connected to the apparatus on the table.
 They inserted the tube into the master's arm.

-Manan quickly realized what was happening, not why, but she wasn't surprised when two other man seized Ethne.
-Naturally she struggled, but she couldn't overcome their strength.
+Manan quickly realized what was happening, not why, but she was not surprised when two other man seized Ethne.
+Naturally she struggled, but she could not overcome their strength.
 The pulsing chant too seemed to overcome her will too.
 They placed her on the table and inserted another needle into her arm and connected a tube.
 As her blood flowed into the master, he began to writhe and squirm.
 But he also joined in the chant, only to let exultant cries rise up above the din.
 Ethne just sat passively, as if instantly reverting back to the girl she had been before this.
 The life and energy that Manan had noticed before was no longer there.

 Her vitality seemed to be flowing to the master, who stood up from the table and ripped the tubing from his arm.
 His followers began to cheer at this sign of strength.
 When he moved, he seemed to glide and not stagger like the frail old man he had been.
 He came to Manan and yanked her to her feet then pulled her along with him to the table.